PowerDNS/pdns/docs/markdown/authoritative/settings.md

 first or main instance, and `gmysql-server2-host` for the second one.

 ## `load-modules`
-* Paths, seperated by commas
+* Paths, separated by commas

 If backends are available in nonstandard directories, specify their location here.
 Multiple files can be loaded if separated by commas.
 Only available in non-static